ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Leonard - brings up Mark's point that we can add/remove things in revisions.
 Leonard points out that deprecation better idea bc we need the labels that we have to last forever, or we have a 'stranded permissions' problem.
 Mark recognises this.

 Sonia - RAG isn't as broad as inference, but it definitely is broad.
-Impact on safety, accesibility, spam filters, general adoption.
-European Accesibility Act comes into force - if a user has a tool that describes a website, is that RAG?
+Impact on safety, accessibility, spam filters, general adoption.
+European Accessibility Act comes into force - if a user has a tool that describes a website, is that RAG?
 Suggests that we can control style mimicry at the output level rather than w/ training data.
 Focusing on use cases safer than trying to define massive terms like RAG, training, etc. On Japan - gov confirmed that RAG is permissible as long as it does not copy expressive content to the end user directly.

-Suresh - this was covered a little yesterday - owners may express preferences but there is no guarantee that these can be enoforced in Japan.
+Suresh - this was covered a little yesterday - owners may express preferences but there is no guarantee that these can be enforced in Japan.

 Sonia - this is an important point, need to factor these things in bc our definitions will affect legal adoption.